sebapersson/PEtab.jl/docs/src/tutorials/parameter_estimation/optimizers.md

   the (L)BFGS approximation in this regime [frohlich2022fides](@cite).
 - **Large models** (>20 ODEs or >75 estimated parameters): (L)BFGS methods such as Ipopt or `Fides.BFGS`.

+For SciML models, optimizers commonly used in machine learning (e.g. Adam from Optimisers.jl) are often a good starting point [kingma2014adam, philipps2025current](@cite).
+Training can also benefit from specialized strategies; see [SciML training strategies](@ref sciml_training) page for details.

 ## Fides